From the Beginning

 High schools in the US no longer offer sewing classes, and there is a lack of youth participation at the Sewing Facility.
 The idea is to inspire the younger generation to create beautiful garments they can love.
 Packaging curated fabrics with trendy fashion inspirations can appeal to the younger market.

-The donated fabrics contained a mix of random styles and colors reminiscent of fabric stores and online marketplaces like Etsy (picture below).
-The large volume of fabrics can be overwhelming, and finding a matching color or print can be time-consuming.
+The donated fabrics included a mix of various styles and colors, reminiscent of those found in fabric stores and online marketplaces like Etsy (see picture below).
+The large volume of fabrics can be overwhelming, making it time-consuming to find matching colors or prints.

-There were some beautiful prints individually, but as a whole, they look dated and dull.
-As a curator and designer, I always seek inspiration, like piecing together a puzzle.
-I believe the process of finding coordinating materials should be more inspiring.
+While some prints were beautiful on their own, collectively, they appeared dated and drab.
+As a curator and designer, I constantly seek inspiration, like piecing together a puzzle.
+The process of finding coordinating materials should be more uplifting.

-Resources can be limited when using rescued or upcycled materials, often various colors and styles from various decades.
-Finding coordinating fabrics is labor-intensive, unlike working with new materials.
-Textile mills often create a surplus of materials coordinating with the season’s full range of colors and print styles.
-Designers can easily select from their swatch samples to start a variety of outfits.
+When working with rescued or upcycled materials, resources can be limited.
+They often feature a variety of colors and styles from different decades, making it labor-intensive to find coordinating fabrics, unlike working with new materials.
+In contrast, textile mills typically produce abundant materials that align with the seasonal range of colors and print styles.
+Designers can easily select from their swatch samples to create various outfits.

 Beautiful vintage print fabrics were selected and organized by season into coordinated groupings.
 The image below shows a small sample of vintage prints, from electric to 70s floral and geometric prints.

-Fashion follows trends, whether in colors or prints.
-Companies create fashion forecasts that set color and print trends for every season, and this usually happens up to two years in advance.
-You can find many online resources by searching for “fashion color or print trends.”
+Fashion trends, including colors and prints, are constantly evolving.
+Companies develop fashion forecasts that predict these trends for each season, often up to two years in advance.
+If you're interested in exploring these trends, you can find numerous online resources by searching for "fashion color or print trends."

-Inspiration is all around us; sometimes, it is not visual but from significant world or cultural events.
-Those can shape ideas and influence designs.
-Looking outward and considering elements outside your normal range can help you form new ideas.
+Inspiration is all around us; sometimes, it comes not from visuals but from significant global or cultural events.
+These events can shape ideas and influence designs.
+By looking beyond your usual sources, you can discover new perspectives that spark creativity.

-Pinterest is an excellent resource for finding street-style inspiration and is preferred over runway images.
-People who are more adventurous with their style wear it with confidence.
+Pinterest is an excellent resource for finding street-style inspiration, often preferred over traditional runway images.
+Those who experiment more with their style tend to embrace it with confidence.

-Below are some results of how the coordinated pieces used prints in bold ways, following a common color palette: mixing geometrics, florals, and solid colors.
-Vintage prints can look modern when applied with an updated silhouette.
+The following showcases how coordinated pieces can effectively utilize bold prints while adhering to a common color palette, incorporating a mix of geometrics, florals, and solid colors.
+Vintage prints can appear modern when combined with updated silhouettes.

 Learning Design and Color Theories

-Using the color palette as a guide to coordinate is very helpful if you follow trends, and finding your inspirations can help bring things together.
-This process is the basis of a mood or storyboard.
-Remember that color and design theories should be considered before finalizing designs.
+Using a color palette as a guide for coordination can be very helpful, especially if you’re following trends.
+Finding your inspirations helps bring everything together, forming the basis of a mood board or storyboard.
+It's essential to consider color and design theories before finalizing your designs.

-Learning color theory can help you quickly find complementary colors for better design decisions.
-Once familiar with the rules, you can be as adventurous as possible and eventually create your own rules.
+Learning color theory can assist you in quickly identifying complementary colors, leading to better design decisions.
+Once you become familiar with the rules of color theory, you can experiment and even create your own guidelines.

 Inspiration for using winter wool fabrics to create products that only require simple patterns.

 DSC participates in market events and fundraisers.
 Some of the inspirational ideas came from the materials available.
 Time was a factor in determining what type of DIY activity would be suitable for a market.
-Finding events attracting a younger audience was vital as it helped increase membership.
+Finding events that attract a younger audience was vital as it helped increase membership.